Corey–Seebach reaction

 The Corey–Seebach reaction, or Seebach Umpolung is a name reaction of organic chemistry that allows for acylation by converting aldehydes into lithiated 1,3-dithianes.
 The lithiated 1,3-dithianes serves as an acyl anion equivalent, undergoing alkylation with electrophiles.
-The reaction is of pedagogical value, but it is cumbersome, so it is not widely used.
+The reaction is named in honor of its discoverers, Elias J. Corey and Dieter Seebach.

 Implementation

 The aldehyde is first converted into a dithiane, usually with 1,3-propanedithiol.
 The resulting 1,3-dithiane is then lithiated with the use of butyllithium.
 The 2-lithio-1,3-dithiane reacts with electrophiles to give a 2-alkyl-1,3-dithiane.